autolab/Autolab/docs/installation/tango.md

         DOCKER_VOLUME_PATH = '/opt/TangoService/Tango/volumes/'

 4. Install docker on the host machine by following instructions on the <a href="https://docs.docker.com/installation/" target="_blank">docker installation page</a>.
-Then give yourself permissions to run docker without root:
+Then give yourself permissions to run docker without root (need to relog in after):

         :::bash
         $ sudo usermod -aG docker $USER